 Let them see your own feminism every day.

 Social learning science teaches us that children’s development happens through observation and imitation.
-Modeling your own feminism can mean anything from showing love for your body (no complaining about your “big thighs” or saying that you “hate your nose”) to filing a complaint with a local retailer for running a sexist ad campaign.
+Modelling your own feminism can mean anything from showing love for your body (no complaining about your “big thighs” or saying that you “hate your nose”) to filing a complaint with a local retailer for running a sexist ad campaign.
 No matter where you are on the activist spectrum, let your kids see your feminism in action.

 Andrea, YWCA Legal Educator says:

 “Find everyday opportunities to walk your talk.
-I raised my kids in a household where we always use gender neutral pronouns; I took my kids to the Pride Parade and bought them each a t-shirt that said, ‘Don’t Assume I’m Straight!’—basically do what you do every day and let your kids see you doing it.”
+I raised my kids in a household where we always use gender-neutral pronouns; I took my kids to the Pride Parade and bought them each a t-shirt that said, ‘Don’t Assume I’m Straight!’—basically do what you do every day and let your kids see you doing it.”

 Acknowledge the parenting power of fathers.

 Break the biological determinism that says women parent and men work.
-Today’s dads come in many forms: they can be single or married; externally employed or stay-at home; gay or straight; adoptive or step-parents.
+Today’s dads come in many forms: they can be single or married; externally employed or stay-at-home; gay or straight; adoptive or step-parents.
 What we do know is that dads' affection and increased family involvement help promote children's social and emotional development.

 Peter, YWCA Career Advisor says:

-“I teach my boys by modeling my own behaviour.
+“I teach my boys by modelling my own behaviour.
 Whether it’s self-care, my relationship with [my wife] or with other people, with the planet or with our community.
 My hope is that it rubs off on them.”